Arizona Cost of Living

 Scenario 3: Flagstaff single-family, one car, professional remote worker

-These are illustrative… your actual numbers depend on credit, down payment, insurance carrier, exact zip, and specific home.
+These illustrate typical Arizona cost of living scenarios… your actual numbers depend on credit, down payment, insurance carrier, exact zip, and specific home.
 Use them as planning baselines, not commitments.

 Run My Real PITI + HOA Numbers

-• Budget your real total carrying cost, not just the mortgage.
+• Budget your real moving to Arizona expenses, not just the mortgage.
 Insurance + utilities + auto can add $800 to $1,200 per month above your P&I in metro Arizona.

 • Get insurance quotes BEFORE you offer.
 A 2,800 sq ft Sedona home with a 17-year-old roof can be uninsurable for under $4,000 a year.
 Find out before you waive contingencies.

-• APS or SRP matters.
+• Arizona utilities cost hinges on APS vs SRP.
 Two homes on the same street can be on different utilities with $1,000+ annual cost differences.
+The APS rate case decision is coming late 2026.

-• The tax win is real and permanent.
+• The tax portion of cost of living in Arizona is real and permanent.
 2.5% income tax, no estate tax, no Social Security tax, no military pension tax, low property tax.
 This advantage is structural, not cyclical.

 • Lower-cost counties cost more in time and access.
 If you need specialist healthcare, frequent flights, or top-tier school options, rural Arizona’s housing savings can be erased by everything else.

-• Hire a dedicated full-time agent who works your target submarket.
+• Hire a dedicated full-time agent/broker who works your target Arizona submarket.
 A part-time agent looking up the same data you can find on Google adds nothing.
+Nearly half of licensed agents closed ZERO deals last year.
 Local relationships and zip-code-level market knowledge are what protect your budget.

 Frequently Asked Questions

 It depends on what you compare it to.
-Arizona has the lowest flat income tax in the nation at 2.5%, no estate or inheritance tax, and below-average property taxes (0.44% to 0.48% effective rate).
-But home insurance has jumped 48% since 2019, Phoenix car insurance averages $2,943 per year, and summer electric bills routinely hit $300 to $500.
+Arizona cost of living still wins on the lowest flat income tax in the nation at 2.5%, no estate or inheritance tax, and below-average property taxes at a 0.44% effective rate.
+But cost of living in Arizona has shifted hard on three line items since 2019… home insurance up 70%, Phoenix auto insurance averaging $2,943 per year, and summer electric bills routinely hitting $300 to $500.
 Buyers from California or Seattle still save money.
-Buyers from Texas or the Midwest often pay more than expected.
+Buyers from Texas or the Midwest often pay more than they expected.

 Phoenix drivers pay an average of $2,943 per year for full coverage car insurance, about $610 above the Arizona statewide average and $430 above the national average.
-The Arizona statewide average is approximately $2,333 annually.
+The Arizona statewide full coverage average is $2,333 annually.
 Tucson drivers pay closer to $90 per month for minimum coverage.
-Phoenix is the most expensive city in Arizona for auto insurance.
+Phoenix is the most expensive city in Arizona for auto insurance because of accident frequency, vehicle theft rates, and repair costs.

-How much is home insurance in Arizona in 2026?
+How much is Arizona home insurance in 2026?

 What taxes does Arizona NOT charge?

-Arizona has no estate tax, no inheritance tax, and does not tax Social Security benefits.
-Military pensions are fully exempt.
-The state has the lowest flat individual income tax in the nation at 2.5%, applied to all earners regardless of income level.
+Arizona has no estate tax, no inheritance tax, and no tax on Social Security.
+Military and Railroad Retirement pensions are fully exempt.
+Up to $2,500 of federal/state/local government retirement income is exempt.
+Arizona has the lowest flat individual income tax rate in the U.S. at 2.5%.
+Sales tax averages 8.52% combined state and local, above national average.

-Phoenix has the highest auto insurance rates and one of the higher housing cost bands.
-But Scottsdale, Paradise Valley, Sedona, Flagstaff, and Lake Havasu City carry higher housing costs than Phoenix proper.
-Tucson, Yuma, and rural counties (Graham, Greenlee, Cochise, Apache, La Paz) carry the lowest overall cost of living, though with tradeoffs in services and access.
+Phoenix has the highest auto insurance and mid-tier housing.
+Scottsdale, Paradise Valley, Sedona, Flagstaff, and Lake Havasu City carry higher Arizona housing costs than Phoenix.
+Tucson, Yuma, and rural counties (Graham, Greenlee, Cochise, Apache, La Paz) carry the lowest overall cost of living in Arizona, with tradeoffs in services, healthcare, and schools.

 Resources